-The two were a classic butch-femme couple, with a twist.
+The two were a classic butch-femme couple, with a twist — the butch was the attractive one.
 The man-role partnerette wore suit-pants and a modest white blouse.
 Let’s call her “Ellen” on account of her resemblance to the showbiz personality, except younger and with a better face.
 I’ll add that there was an air of benevolent intelligence about her.
 She spoke with a husky voice, consistent with her butch presentation.
 I’m not attracted to mannish women, even less so if they are lesbian, but I found myself non-sexually liking her.

 The femme wore a long, orange dress with a white floral pattern.
 In contrast with the crisp, in-control vibe of her girlfriend, this one was a mess.
 Let’s call her “Splotchy Sue.”
 Imagine a wreck of a young woman — needy, insecure, fidgety, with darting little passive-aggressive eyes — and that’s her.
 She wasn’t bad-looking as far as her potential was concerned, but her skin had an unhealthy, ruddy quality.
 She was thin, but with no muscle tone.
 Long auburn hair that hadn’t been touched by shampoo in months.
 I don’t think she liked me.